hsu022210/Snippets-backend/README.md

 - **Filtering**: Advanced filtering capabilities for snippets
 - **CORS Support**: Cross-origin resource sharing enabled for frontend integration
 - **Production Ready**: Configured for deployment with Gunicorn and PostgreSQL
+- **Contact Form**: Users can send messages via the contact form, which are emailed to the site owner

 ## 🛠️ Tech Stack